-In the year gone by, the gross fixed capital formation also rose by 11.4% in FY23 accounting for nearly 34% of the GDP, which is also the highest since FY15.
+In the year gone by, RBI projected the gross fixed capital formation to increase by 9% in FY24 accounting for nearly 34% of the GDP, which is also the highest since FY15.
 The higher the capital formation, the faster an economy can grow its aggregate income.